-Full Paper 🛥
+Full Paper

-dependence on depleting fossil fuel localized in specific regions of the world and increases in crude oil prices^[5].
-The global food system faces a crisis of unprecedented scope.
-This crisis, which threatens to imperil the lives of hundreds of million, and possibly billions of human beings and this, is an indirect consequence of high oil prices-which lead to the increased demand for bio fuel, which is resulting in farmland being turned from food production to fuel production, making food more costly^[6].
-So it must be search about source of oil not Affect or displacement of food to produce bio-diesel, as such, the key to the future of bio-diesel is finding inexpensive feed stocks that can be grown by farmers on marginal agricultural land, and Jatropha is one of many plants that hold a great deal of promise.
-Jatropha proves to be a promising biofuel plantation, and could emerge as a major alternative to diesel, reducing world dependence on oil imports and saving foreign exchange, aside from providing much-needed energy security^[6].
+and increases in crude oil prices^[6].
 The use of vegetable oil is restricted to diesel engines, since they contain free fatty acids (FFAs), phospholipids, sterols, water, odorants, and other impurities.
-In addition, vegetable oil's high viscosity, about^[11-14] times higher than diesel fuel,^[7] affects the flow properties of the fuel, such as spray atomization, consequent vaporization, and air-fuel mixing in the combustion chamber, leading to an adverse effect on the combustion process^[8].
-To overcome these drawbacks, the oil has to be chemical modified.
-One way is by Trans esterification, which is the most common process used to reduce the high viscosity of triglyceride^[7] reaction can be represented by Triglyceride + 3 ROH \rightarrow 3 R2 CO2R + Glycerol, Trans esterification is a very slow reaction which can be accelerated by the presence of a catalyst, such as a strong acid or base, Base catalysis is much faster and has lower corrosion than acid catalysis and so, is most used commercially^[9].
+In addition, vegetable oil's high viscosity^[11,14] about times higher than diesel fuel^[7], affects the flow properties of the fuel, such as spray atomization, consequent vaporization, and air-fuel mixing in the combustion chamber, leading to an adverse effect on the combustion process^[8].
+Trans esterification is a very slow reaction which can be accelerated by the presence of a catalyst, such as a strong acid or base, Base catalysis is much faster and has lower corrosion than acid catalysis and so, is most used commercially^[9].
 Suitable alcohols used in this reaction include methanol, ethanol, propanol and butanol.
-The most common is methanol, due to its low cost and its physical and chemical advantages.^[4,7] alkaline catalysts used for Tran's esterification include sodium and potassium hydroxides, carbonates, and alkoxides^[10].
-The usual alkalis are sodium and potassium hydroxides.[4,7,10] But alkali sodium and potassium hydroxide have some disadvantage like a massive amount of the waste water, which is due to the purification to wash the homogeneous catalyst off the crude bio diesel with water.
-And besides, emulsification of bio- diesel occurs during the purifying operation, which causes not only obstruction of the process operation but also loss of bio-diesel, however solid catalyst dissolved this problem due to easy separation of the catalyst from FAME and to the reusable properties of the catalyst^[11,12].
+The most common is methanol, due to its low cost and its physical and chemical advantages^[5,7].
+Alkaline catalysts used for Tran's esterification include sodium and potassium hydroxides, carbonates, and alkoxides^[10].
+And besides, emulsification of bio-diesel occurs during the purifying operation, which causes not only obstruction of the process operation but also loss of bio-diesel, however solid catalyst dissolved this problem due to easy separation of the catalyst from FAME and to the reusable properties of the catalyst^[12,13].